CLI Commands Reference

 comet list

-List available stacks or components within a stack.
+List available stacks or components with metadata support.

 List All Stacks